IntelligentNetworkSolutions/IllegalDumpSiteDetectionAndLandfillMonitoring/docs/docfx_project/about/intro.md

 # About

-A comprehensive platform for detecting illegal dump sites and monitoring landfills using drone imagery and AI-powered object detection.
+The Raven Scan platform harnesses advanced drone and satellite imagery to revolutionize waste management and environmental monitoring.

+By integrating high-resolution imagery with precision image annotation, AI-powered object detection models, and geospatial analysis, our solution delivers powerful tools for identifying illegal dump sites and optimizing the management of regulated landfills.

 ## Project Charter